takhozu10/ciscoAnyConnect/README.md

 ## CiscoChoices.xml file
 This file allows custom installation method to be applied to the package.
-Currently, the this file only have VPN enabled.
-In order to enable the other module during the installation, change the integer tag to the following
+Currently, this file only enables VPN module during the installation.
+In order to enable the other modules during the installation, change the integer tag to the following
 ```<integer>1</integer>```

 ## Edit anyconnect file